yungtiec/bkp-alpha/data/archive/CTF Markdown.md

 *The project should have an appropriate and transparent governance structure.*

 1. Define an appropriate organizational and governance structure for the project and review it periodically for improvement.
-2. Delineate aspects of the project controlled centrally by the project team or other entity, and aspects of the project controlled in a decentralized fashion by a network of people.
-3. Delineate aspects of the project that will be "open source" and/or "forkable" by anyone in the public.
-4. Ensure the backgrounds of key people involved in the project are easily accessible and not misrepresented.
+2. Ensure the backgrounds of key people involved in the project are easily accessible and not misrepresented.
-5. Track and provide ongoing transparency regarding project progress.
+3. Track and provide ongoing transparency regarding project progress.

 ### Principle 3: Responsible Token Distribution

 *Token distributions should be orderly, fair, and carried out in a transparent manner.*

 1. Minimize or eliminate the following practices:
-   1. Token bonuses, discounts, and other preferential terms that give purchasers the expectation that they will earn a passive return on their purchase.
+   1. Token bonuses, discounts, and other preferential terms that give purchasers the expectation that they can earn a return on their purchase.
-   2. Distribution of tokens to individuals who intend only to speculate on price appreciation of the token and do not intend to use the token.
-   3. Distribution of tokens to individuals in quantities that are not in line with the reasonable expected use or consumption of such tokens by a purchaser.
+   2. Distribution of tokens to individuals in quantities that are not in line with the reasonable expected use or consumption of such tokens by a purchaser.
-   4. Selling tokens in quantities that exceed the cost and risk that a buyer can reasonably bear.
+   3. Selling tokens in quantities that exceed the cost and risk that a buyer can reasonably bear.
 2. Ensure the terms of the token distribution are transparent.

 ### Principle 4: Purpose of Token Distribution